It has been my long-time dream to write a book. Now I have finished thirteen and am in the process of writing several more.

 “The Life of Abraham Lincoln As President” is a book that was originally written in the 1880s by Lincoln’s bodyguard Ward Hill Lamon, but was never published.
 I found the manuscript in 2007 in the Huntinton Library in California.
 I purchased the rights and published the book in 2010 with my footnotes.

 I graduated from Dixon High School in Dixon, Illinois and have a Biology degree (go figure) from Northern Illinois University in DeKalb, Illinois.
-I live close to my son, Craig, and my daughter, Kelli, and my six grandchildren.
+I live close to my son, Craig, and my daughter, Kelli, and my seven grandchildren.

 Besides writing, I also do volunteer work for various organizations and write for several local and region publications.